samsquire/ideas4/README.md

 I propose a random generator of symbols and combinations of lifetimes and some heuristics to cause your code to compile.

+# 53. Loop indexing - data structure loops generalisation/loops to data structure

+Each stage of iteration represents a new data structure.

+Each field access or pointer deference represents a column in the looped dataset.

+# 54.

 # Generating ideas